mt1107/paper/So-lieu-SCOPUS-17.4.18-2.md

 **Figure 3:** data collected on novice teachers' reason for choosing teaching

-On other hand, reasons that least selected by our samples were *"As a teacher I only work half-day, with three/four holidays a year" "Teaching provides a good salary"*, with mean of 1.92 and 2.07 respectively.
-This result suggested that the reason that a large number of teachers decide to enter into teaching profession, mainly because of passion and mission.
-Other factors, such as salary and payroll are not considered significant.
-However, studies conducted in very different sociocultural contexts such as in Brunei (Yong, 1995), Zimbabwe (Chivore, 1988), Cameroon (Abangma, 1981), and Jamaica (Bastick, 1999), have found that the extrinsic motives to be fundamental, in the form of salary, job security, and career status.
-It seems clear that different sociocultural contexts potentially frame and shape motivations for career choice, satisfaction and persistence.
+Similar to the result findings, a number of studies report that a desire to work with children and adolescents is dominant reason in drawing individuals into a teaching career (Alexander et al., 1994; Joseph & Green, 1986; Kyriacou & Coulthard, 2000; Moran et al., 2001; Richardson & Watt, 2006; Tudhope, 1944; Valentine, 1934).
+Equally, according to an OECD report (OECD, 2005), studies in France, Australia, Belgium (French Community), Canada (Québec), the Netherlands, the Slovak Republic, and the U.K. highlight the common selected reasons for choosing teaching as a career are a desire to work with children and adolescents, the opportunities for intellectual fulfilment, and contribute to society.
+In contrast, findings showed in varied sociocultural settings such as in Brunei (Yong, 1995), Zimbabwe (Chivore, 1988), Cameroon (Abangma, 1981), and Jamaica (Bastick, 1999), have showed that the extrinsic motives to be ultimate, in the form of salary, job security, and career status.
+It seems evident that diverse sociocultural settings possibly form and shape motivations for career choice, satisfaction and persistence.

+The collected data of teachers' answer on whether they would choose again their career **(Table 3)** shows that there are many different perspectives, however 16.25% (52 teachers) of the sample wants to change career.
+In which, previously 48 teachers were keens to choose teaching as career because of enjoying working with children, and 42 teachers who highly regarded teaching provides opportunity to further studies, however these samples chose not select teaching as their career.
+The difference between two answers of choosing teaching profession again and the reason for being a teacher (P = 0.027 \< 0.05) shows that after a period of working, they have changed mind in considering teaching as a career.
+Although only small samples selected not to remain in teaching career, yet with regards to the reason for choosing teaching, it's essential to have adjustment in teacher policy.

 **Table 3:** Comparison the two variables of reason for chosen teaching as career vs choosing teaching profession again